 The fellow who toots his own horn soon has everybody dodging when he approaches.
 The world steps aside to let any man pass who knows where he going.

-Stopping at third base adds as ore to the score than striking out.
+Stopping at third base ore to the score than striking out.
 Doubt whom you will . . . but ever yourself.
 The only absolutely safe way to double your money is to fold once and stick it in your pocket.

-When a firm decisive cognized it is curious to see how the space clears around a man and him room and freedom.
-John Foster.

-The best piece of luck we ever saw a man wear was a smile.

-AND SOME HUMOR-

-A door knob is a thing a revolving goes around without . . .
+38 When a firm decisive spirit cognized it is curious to see how the space clears around a man and him room and freedom.leaves John Foster.
+The best piece of luck we even saw a man wear was a smile.
+AND SOME HUMOR- A door knob is a thing a revolving goes around without . . .
 A straw is something which you drink through two of them . . .
-Cobble stones are a pavement that people would rather were asphalt than .
+Cobble drink stones are a pavement that people would rather were asphalt than .
 A fern is a plant that you are sup-posed to water once a day, but if you don't it dies, and if you do it dies anyway, only not so soon . . .
 Summer is a season that in winter you wish you could keep your house as warm as . . .
-A cartoon is a funny drawing that makes reople laugh when other people claim cigarettes come in it . . .
-Cream is something which dry cereal doesn't taste as good without it, unless you use milk but haven't any . and one they are all dying to ride in is a

-The dog, says the dog lover, fills the aching void.
+A cartoon is a funny drawing that makes people laugh when other people claim cigarettes come in it . . .
+Cream is something which dry cereal doesn't taste as good without it, unless you use milk but haven't any . . . and one car they are all dying to ride in is a The dog, says the dog lover, fills the aching void.
 This is especially true of the hot-dog.

-The self-made man is much like the other kind except that he owns a hat.

-Any treasures laid up in beaven are also usually in the wife's nam
+The self-made man is much like the other kind except that he cwas a hat.
+Any treasures laid up in beaven are also usually in the wife's name.
+The dimmest lights have the mandal power.